Valorant-Draft-Circuit/vdc-jsde/README.md

 const subs = await Player.getAllSubs();
 fs.writeFileSync(`./bin/subs.json`, JSON.stringify(subs, null, 4))
 ```
-You can see how the `async` declararion comes in handy here- we need to `AWAIT` for the data to get back to us from the database, and THEN we can write that info to a file.
+You can see how the `async` declararion comes in handy here- we need to [`await`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await) for the data to get back to us from the database, and THEN we can write that info to a file.

 ### Putting it all together